Click this link to register with Northwest Home Educators

 Prepare a proposed budget for next year (May)

 Consolidate previous year’s bank statements and receipts into one neat unit.
 Put bank statements and PayPal statements in order in a labeled folder.
 Put receipts in envelope, inside the folder.
+Or relevant electronics records.
 Label all with the relevant year.
 This should be completed before handing off treasurer’s duties to the new treasurer.
 (June/July/August)

 If needed, meet with the new treasurer to transfer ownership of accounts, and change passwords.
 (June/July/August)